KorfLab/spitfire/README.md

 CPU is easily shared but you should still be cognizant of how much you are using.
 There are 64 CPUs and you shouldn't use more than half (32) at a time.
-However, if you have some kind of rush job, you can use all of them if you nice your jobs to reduce their priority.
+However, if you have some kind of rush job, you can use all of them if you `nice` your jobs to reduce their priority.

 ## /share/korflab ##

 Looking at the cluster topology, it should be clear that spitfire doesn't store any of your files directly.
-It has access to `/share/korflab` and other mount points via the local network.
+It has access to `/share/korflab` and other mount points via a network.

 Most Korflab members and spitfire users will be using the `/share/korflab` mount point to store code, data, and experiments.
 This